-In our instructor survey in the summer of 2019, you told us Blackboard wasn’t easy and intuitive to use.
+In our instructor survey in the summer of 2019, you told us our current LMS wasn’t easy and intuitive to use.
 Instructors were also not convinced it helped student engagement or expanded teaching approaches and had concerns about the available assessment, evaluation and collaborative functions.

-- Both students and instructors are telling us that our instance of Blackboard is not working well on mobile devices.
+- Both students and instructors are telling us that our current LMS is not working well on mobile devices.

 Volunteer to test potential alternatives

 You can get involved in the coming academic year by volunteering to test Canvas and/or Brightspace in Winter Term 2020.
 This can be done through experimenting with some of the features in Canvas and/or Brightspace, participating in vendor workshops, helping test the usability of the tool, or participating in student surveys and focus groups.
 Faculty and student involvement in this selection process is essential in selecting an LMS that will meet current and future needs.

 What are the principles and how will we use them?

 Our Learning Charter outlines the teaching and learning approaches we’ve committed to as a campus community.
 The 8 principles are research supported characteristics of effective digital learning spaces that prepare students for work and life, and they are aligned to our charter.
 We’ll use the principles to help consider the various LMS options and pick the best one for USask.
 Of the 8, our instructor survey told us ease of use and accessibility are the two most important principles for USask instructors.
 As a result, instructors will have the winter term to try different systems and give feedback about their ease of use and accessibility.

 Learning must be found easily at any time, and all learners and teachers have equitable access, regardless of culture, language, ability etc.

 - Active and social